ReysaHastarimasuci/ReysaHastarimasuci.github.io/_posts/2016-03-11-fingreprint-auth-swift.md

 tags: [ 'gist', 'ios', 'security' ]
 ---

-Update: Disregard the post, just us [this](https://github.com/yankodimitrov/SwiftPasscodeLock) library :smile:
+Update: Disregard the post, just use [this](https://github.com/yankodimitrov/SwiftPasscodeLock) library :smile:

 It's a nice way to protect your app from being accessed by someone that is not the device owner.